fkpwolf/blog/_posts/2015/2015-7-26-linux-graphic-system.markdown

 <https://wiki.archlinux.org/title/wayland> list of different Compositors: Tiling and Stacking.
 [What are the best Wayland compositors?](https://www.slant.co/topics/11023/~wayland-compositors) shows the best one is [Sway](https://swaywm.org/).

+Labwc, a wlroots-based window-stacking compositor.
+Niri, A scrollable-tiling Wayland compositor.

 ### 树莓派
 <https://github.com/anholt/mesa/wiki/VC4> Enabling the driver is controlled using raspi-config.
 Select Advanced Options option and then GL Driver.
 Raspbian only supports vc4 on the Raspberry PI 2 and later.
 The driver supports Raspberry Pi 1, but raspi-config refuses to do it.